TUI Travel says outperforming competitors in UK

 "We are pleased with the development of bookings and pricing in the UK, where we continue to outperform the market and have a strong performance in online sales," chief executive Peter Long said on Thursday.

-It has benefited from difficulties experienced by main rival Thomas Cook (TCG.L), which issued a string of profit warnings last year before securing a 200 million pounds bailout package from its banks.
+It has benefited from difficulties experienced by main rival Thomas Cook (TCG.L), which issued a string of profit warnings last year before securing a 200 million pounds ($317 million)bailout package from its banks.

 Thomas Cook itself said on Wednesday its performance in Britain had improved as a new advertising campaign and improvements to its website boosted sales.